Skip to main content

 Best practices for push notification icons

-• Ensure the icon is simple and recognizable at smaller sizes.
+• Keep icons simple and recognizable at very small sizes.

 Web notification icons